cooleymr/arduinoChatBot/README.md

 # arduinoChatBot
-Chatbot made for Arduino powered by ChatGPT that is able to display facial expressions through a 2.8" TFT LCD Shield
+Chatbot made for Arduino powered by ChatGPT that is able to display facial expressions through a 2.8" TFT LCD Shield This project was for an Arduino class @ Indiana University - Bloomington

 SETUP:
 1. Download necessary Python libraries (With Pip)
 2. Upload .ino code to Arduino connect to TFT screen